CoolShootMan/Autotest-moster/README.en.md

 ## function realized
 - Interface data dependency: interface B can use a field in interface a's response as a parameter
 - Dynamic multiple assertions: multiple assertions that dynamically extract the actual expected results and compare them with the specified expected results
+- Support SQL query assertions
+- Support the writing of UI test cases based on the PO model
+- Rewrite the source code of the page and context methods, supporting session persistence
+- Automatically update the status of online test cases upon test completion, such as: passed, failed, skipped...
 - Generate an allure style report when the test has complete.
 ## dependency
 ```